Those of us with binge eating issues spend an awful lot of time in our heads – even someone like me who recovered years ago.

 Continue reading “Food for Thought: Our Needs Bear Equal Weight”

 Be kind to yourself.

 How often do we see stuff like this on social media?
-Perhaps we’ve heard words like these from a well-meaning friend when we’re struggling.
-Maybe we’ve said them ourselves to try to encourage people we care about.
+Perhaps we’ve heard words like these from a well-meaning friend.
+Maybe we’ve said them ourselves.

 I know I have.

 Yes, we should all be kind to ourselves, love ourselves and be ourselves.

 But for many it’s just not that simple.

 Continue reading “What’s in the Way?”